 Our magnetic instructors and amazing community are Flex & Flow’s secret sauce.
 Meet the sweaty team who supports us, coaches us and pushes us to reach our personal bests—whether on the mat, the trails, or through that next mountain climber.
 We sweat, laugh, play, and grow, together.

 Lifelong athlete, Jamie King, founded Flex & Flow Yoga to help others embrace their inner athlete and find joy in movement, sweat and community.
-As an avid yogi, competitive ultra runner, snowboarder and former tennis player, Jamie is no stranger to a good sweat session or tough workout.
-She believes in challenging herself and others to be the best they can be and building people up through community, movement, laughter and friendship.
+She is a 500 hour RYT yoga instructor, competitive ultra runner, snowboarder and former tennis player, Jamie is no stranger to a good sweat session or tough workout.
+She believes in challenging herself and others to be the best version of themselves and builds people up through community, movement, laughter and friendship.

-When she’s not dripping with sweat, you can usually find her snuggling or playing ball with Abbie, her vizsla puppy or exploring all of the great restaurants, and beautiful outdoors in the PNW.
+When she’s not dripping with sweat, you can usually find her throwing a ball for her dog (Abbie), hanging out at the park with her son, or exploring all of the great restaurants, and beautiful outdoors in the PNW.